MichaelCurrin/auto-commit-msg/README.md

 ## Getting started

-How to install and run.
+How to install and run the extension in VS Code.

 <div align="center">